 b) Dry-sumping the engine, fitting a multi-stage scavenge pump and a custom made dry sump pan.

-c) Reversing the hubs and moving the steering rack backwards to the other side of the existing crossmember position, then somehow reconstructing the crossmember much further back behind the new rack position. (reversing the hubs will cock up the Ackerman angle on the steering arms though)
+c) Reversing the hubs and moving the steering rack backwards to the other side of the existing crossmember position, then somehow reconstructing the crossmember much further back behind the new rack position. (reversing the hubs will cock up the Ackerman angle on the steering arms though unless they are redesigned or swapped for uprights from a car that has the rack in a rearward position.

 Side-view of the odd new sump profile: